foostan/pomotimer/README.md

 Pomotimer
 =========

-This is a timer for the pomodoro technique on chrome extension.
+This is a timer for the pomodoro technique.